coderefinery/TTT4HPC_Interactive/content/Project_arrangement.md

   code+original
 - `PROJECT/doc/` - final outputs, which should be kept for a very long term.
-- `PROJECT/doc/paper1/` - different papers/reports, if not stored in a
+- `PROJECT/paper1/` - different papers/reports, if not stored in a
   different project directory.
-- `PROJECT/doc/paper2/`
+- `PROJECT/paper2/`
-- `PROJECT/doc/opendata/`
+- `PROJECT/opendata/` - things you will share

 ## Directories for teams

 - Usually you get *one* directory per project allocated on the cluster.
-- Then often subfolders for each user, for their own workspaces.
+- This has to be divided further
-  Stuff within here is synced with git
+- Then often subdirectories for each user, for their own workspaces.
 - Common data folders referred to by each individual's workspaces.

 Example: